-Management periodically evaluates positions taken in tax returns with respect to situations in which applicable tax regulation is subject to interpretation.
-It establishes provisions where appropriate on the basis of amounts expected to be paid to the tax authorities.
+Management periodically evaluates positions taken in tax returns with respect to situations in which applicable tax regulation • a business combination. is subject to interpretation.
+It establishes provisions, where tax authorities.

-Tax assets and liabilities are offset at the taxpayer level and in same jurisdiction as the law allows net settlement.
+Tax assets and liabilities are offset at the taxpayer level and in the same jurisdiction as the law allows net settlement.
 The different balances are shown accordingly either as assets or liabilities on the statement of financial position.